 With Lew Smoley, and Benjamin Zander

 Listening Guide The Works Gerhard Dances From Don Quixote Debussy Fall Of The House Of Usher Koechlin Le Buisson Ardent (Jean Christophe) Hermann Moby Dick Chorus: And God Created Whales Ishmael: At Last Anchor Was Up Ahab: Yonder, By The Everrimming Goblet’s Rim Chorus: Hist, Let’s Have a Jig Ishmael: It Was A Clear Steel-Blue […]

-Get a free MP3 of Johann Strauss II - Die Fledermaus: Overture, performed by Slovak Radio Symphony Orchestra.
+Get a free MP3 of Jean Sibelius - Violin Concerto: III.
+Allegro, ma non tanto, performed by Bournemouth Symphony Orchestra.

 Prince's legal family portrait is coming into focus as the process to establish his estate's heirs moves toward a conclusion.
 Millions of dollars are at stake.